ThibaultFillion/strengths/paper/paper.md

 in the documentation of the package [@Strengths_doc].
 (c) Evolution of a 1D system in time and space.
 (d) Pseudo-stationary state of a 2D system.
-(e) reaction-diffusion environments for the two inhomogeneous systems.
+(e) Reaction-diffusion environments for the two inhomogeneous systems.
 (b) Layout of a 3D system where the patterns are forming at the surface of a sphere.
 (f) States of the 3D system described at different time points along a stochastic trajectory (concentration of the $A$ species).
 (g) Layout of a 2D system mimicking the shape of an animal.
 (h) States of the system (distribution of the $A$ species) at different time points from one simulation.
-(i) Patterns formed at t = 3500.0 h resulting from 3 different stochastic simulations.
+(i) Patterns formed at $t = 3500.0$ h resulting from 3 different stochastic simulations.
 The rates used were:
 $\emptyset\rightarrow A$:
 $k_1 = 10^{-4}$ molecules$\times\mu$m$^{-3}\times$h$^{-1}$ in $a$ and $c$ and $1.05\times10^{-4}$ molecules$\times\mu$m$^{-3}\times$h$^{-1}$ in $b$.